Key Findings

 Perceptions of Community: Vulnerable Residents

 Here we show perceptions of Rhode Island's most vulnerable residents.
-For all measures, we first display the scores from the random digit dial (RDD) survey conducted from March through June of 2023.
+For all measures, we first display the scores from the random digit dial (RDD) survey conducted from March to early April of 2024.
 Further data can be viewed broken down by core city and non-core areas, race, and age.
 Clicking deeper you can view five years of trends for most measures as well as the survey questions with specific responses.

 PERCEPTIONS OF COMMUNITY